 This event is now cancelled.
 Beirut was the artistic and intellectual hub of the Arab world in the 1950s and ’60s.
 In this talk, Robyn Creswell, Associate Professor of Comparative Literature, Yale University, will situate Beiruti modernism within a wider landscape of Cold War politics, aesthetic abstraction, and Arab intellectual history.

-This event is now cancelled.
+Note: This event is now being offered as a 3-session webinar series on May 28, June 4, and June 18.
+RSVPs required; see program listings on those dates for links to sign up.
 Until the late 1960s, 20th-century art from North Africa and the Middle East was greatly understudied.
 Yet by the turn of the millennium, scholars were actively engaged in creating a global art history.
 Among questions to be considered are: Why did modern artists from these regions choose to create nonfigurative works?
 How can we approach Arab abstraction without falling back on borrowed methodologies?

 This event is now cancelled.
 Exhibition walkthrough with Ally Mintz, Exhibitions and Publications Manager, Grey Art Gallery, NYU.